onacelio/onacelio/readme.md

-# Olá, eu sou O Nacélio!
+# Hello, I'am The NAcélio!

 - 🔭 Currently studying the 2nd year of the technical course in informatics;
 - 🌱 Studying the front-end development area;